rcdilorenzo/repeatex/README.eex.md

 ![Repeatex](logo.png)

 Repeatex is still under active development.
 See the roadmap for the current features in progress or planned.
+The scheduler is now in progress and parsing and formatting is at a stable version.

 <%= insert.("daily") %>